 - Ability to handle a high volume of emergency and non-emergency calls with tact, good judgment, initiative and speed; question callers while simultaneously typing information into a computer terminal; speak English clearly and understandably; comprehend, interpret and retain written and orally presented information effectively i.e., read, memorize, interpret and apply policies and procedures, State Penal Code, FCC regulations, charts and maps.

 - Ability to pass a thorough background investigation, polygraph examination and psychological evaluation conducted by the Long Beach Police Department.
 The investigation will include information regarding relatives, references, acquaintances, educational background, residential history, employment history, military service records, financial status, legal history, drug use and related areas.

 Bilingual skills in English/Spanish or English/Southeast Asian languages SELECTION PROCEDURE

 Effective April 1, 2020, the Civil Service Department will continue to accept and receive keyboarding skills certificate from an approved government, employment or training agency recognized by the Civil Service Department and obtained during the past 12 months; this will also include an online keyboarding skills certificate** for the position of Public Safety Dispatcher. (**via 5 minute typing test).

-In support of the City's Language Access Policy, bilingual skills (Spanish, Khmer and/or Tagalog) are desirable for some positions interacting with the public.If you have not received notification of the status of your application within two weeks of filing, please contact the Civil Service Department at (562) 570-6202.
+In support of the City's Language Access Policy, bilingual skills (Spanish, Khmer, and/or Tagalog) are desirable for positions interacting with the public.If you have not received notification of the status of your application within two weeks of filing, please contact the Civil Service Department at (562) 570-6202.

 This information is available in an alternative format by request at (562) 570-6202.
 If special accommodation is desired, please contact the Civil Service Department two (2) business days prior to the test at (562) 570-6202.
 For hearing impaired, call (562) 570-6638.